Things to Do in Julian, California (+ the Best Pie!)

 Eat at the best restaurants in Julian.

 I’m quite pleased to confirm that you can visit Julian without eating anything other than pie.
-It’s a thing I’ve pulled off on a number of occasions.
+It’s a thing I’ve pulled off on several occasions.

 If you want something more “traditional” in terms of a “real” meal, you have options.
 Our favorite along those lines is the Julian Grille for classic cafe fare.
 They have a great outdoor patio for you to enjoy if it’s a nice day.